-If you evaluate every meeting before the meeting disbands and then act on the feedback, over time you will enhance the quality of discussion exponentially.
+If you evaluate every board and committee meeting before the meeting disbands, over time you will enhance the quality of discussion exponentially.
 As a result, your more rigorous annual board evaluations will prove less threatening, less burdensome and more useful.